Personal profile

 Research interests

-My research trajectory starts from questions about how family businesses, or rather family work and kin-work, play a role in large industries.
-I have first investigated this question with small publishing houses in Lebanon and more recently with small-scale farmers on the west coast of Scotland.
+My research trajectory starts from questions about how family businesses, family work, and kin-work play a role in large industries.
+I have first investigated this question with small publishing houses in Lebanon and more recently with small-scale farmers on the Highlands of Scotland.

-The Binds of Crofting and Bounds of Imagining: How Crofters Constitute Crofts, Invited talk at the Anthropology Society in Lebanon, April 2025.
+• Invited Talk - The Binds of Crofting and Bounds of Imagining: How Crofters Constitute Crofts for the Anthropology Society in Lebanon, April 2025.

-The House and the Other House: Kinship and Kin-work in Publishing, at Panel "Family as a safe haven?
-Families in social practice and narratives in times of crises," SIEF in the Czech Republic, June 2023.
+• Panel presentation - The House and the Other House: Kinship and Kin-work in Publishing at the International Society for Ethnology and Folklore (SIEF) conference in the Czech Republic, June 2023.

 Other research